bluenviron/mediamtx/README.md

 [![Lint](https://github.com/aler9/rtsp-simple-server/workflows/lint/badge.svg)](https://github.com/aler9/rtsp-simple-server/actions)
 [![Docker Hub](https://img.shields.io/badge/docker-aler9%2Frtsp--simple--server-blue)](https://hub.docker.com/r/aler9/rtsp-simple-server)

-_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP/RTMP server and RTSP/RTMP proxy, a software that allows multiple users to publish, read and proxy live video and audio streams over time.
-RTSP is a standard protocol that describes how to perform these operations with the help of a server, that is contacted by both publishers and readers and relays the publisher's streams to the readers.
+_rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP/RTMP server and proxy, a software that allows multiple users to publish, read and proxy live video and audio streams.
+RTSP is a specification that describes how to perform these operations with the help of a server, that is contacted by both publishers and readers and relays the publisher's streams to the readers.

 Features:

-* Publish live streams with RTSP (with UDP or TCP) or RTMP
+* Publish live streams with RTSP (UDP or TCP mode) or RTMP
 * Read live streams with RTSP
 * Each stream can have multiple video and audio tracks, encoded with any codec (including H264, H265, VP8, VP9, MPEG2, MP3, AAC, Opus, PCM)
 * Pull and serve streams from other RTSP or RTMP servers, always or on-demand (RTSP proxy)